preciofishbone/OmniaDocs/web-content-management/news/important-announcements/index.rst

 Commenting an Important Announcement
 -------------------------------------
 If commenting is allowed for Important Announcement (set indivually for each Important Announcement, see below) any user can comment the message.
 It works the same way as commenting a publishing page, for example news.
-The number of comment for each message is shown in the list, for example:
+The number of comments for each message are shown in the list, for example:

 .. image:: important-announcements-notification-panel-list.png

-To read or add comments, click Comment(s) and something like the following is shown:
+To read or add comments, click "Comment(s)" and something like the following is shown:

 .. image:: important-announcements-read-new.png